Chinese telecom executive wanted by the U.S. granted bail by Canadian judge

 Meng's legal team had also told Ehreke that she'll foot the bill for GPS monitoring and round-the-clock guards.

+"If I think it's good for what will be certainly the largest trade deal ever made — which is a very important thing — what's good for national security — I would certainly intervene if I thought it was necessary," Trump told Reuters.

+"They have not called me yet," he said, referring to Chinese officials.
+"They are talking to my people.
+But they have not called me yet."

-The 46-year-old executive was taken into custody by Canadian authorities, on behest of the U.S. on Dec.
+The 46-year-old Meng was taken into custody by Canadian authorities, on behest of the U.S. on Dec.
 1 as she was changing planes in Vancouver.

 Canadian prosecutors on Friday first revealed details of the U.S. case against Meng, accusing her of misleading banks to believe her company had no connections to Hong Kong-based Skycom Tech, which allegedly tried to sell American computer equipment to an Iranian mobile phone company.